-This course takes students through the accounting process from the point of purchase or sale to the presentation and interpretation of financial statements for the business owner or lender.
-It includes a study of the inputs, processes, reports and management control procedures of the various accounting subsystems in larger businesses.
-The course builds on the Level 1 course by going into more depth in many areas.
-It includes a significant computer accounting component.
+Due to recent curriculum changes, Level One Accounting has been removed.
+As a result, foundational accounting concepts and knowledge will now be introduced at the beginning of the Level Two course before students begin working towards Level Two Achievement Standards.
+This course takes students through the accounting process from the point of purchase or sale to the presentation and interpretation of financial statements for the business owner or other stakeholders.
+It includes a study of the inputs, processes, reports and management control procedures of the various accounting sub-systems in larger businesses.
+It also includes a significant computer accounting component.

-Number Title Internal/ External Credits AS 91174 Demonstrate understanding of accounting concepts for an entity that operates accounting subsystems Е 4 AS 91175 Demonstrate understanding of accounting processing using accounting software I 4 AS 91176 Prepare financial information for an entity that operates accounting subsystems E 5 AS 91177 Interpret accounting information for entities that operate accounting subsystems E 4 AS 91179 Demonstrate understanding of an accounts receivable subsystem for an entity I 3 AS 91409 Demonstrate understanding of a job cost system for an entity (Level 3) I 4
+Number Title Internal/ External Credits AS 91175 Demonstrate understanding of accounting processing using accounting software 1 4 AS 91386 Demonstrate understanding of inventory subsystem I 3 AS 91176 Prepare financial information for an entity that operates accounting subsystems Е 5 AS 91177 Interpret accounting information for entities that operate accounting subsystems Е 4